anand0xff/FourierOpticsJHU2021/Class6_README.md

 In Class6/SpeckleExpansion\_math.pdf:
 	- Derive Equation 8, starting from the three terms in Equation 7 multiplied by the pupil field function A(x)
-	- The first order term (equation 10) has an "i" multplying everything in it.
+	- The first order term (equation 10) has an "i" multiplying everything in it.
 Convince yourself that this term is real, in spite of that "i".
 	-  What  is the noise implication of the "pinned" speckle term p1 for high contrast imaging?
 	-  Is the second order halo term zero at a location  in the image in k-space where a(k) = 0 (e.g. in a dark Airy ring)?
 So is the ASF a multiplying factor in the second order halo term?
-	-  The RHS of equation 15 is unclear - it has the variance of  the  phase error (technically it should read
+	-  The RHS of equation 15 is unclear - it has the variance of  the  phase error.
+Technically it should read
 	"-\epsilon^2 {\sigma_\phi}^2)"

 **Running and playing with code**  After class I will push a few drivers  that use the uils.py on the repo.
 These will create phase ripple aberrations over circular apertures.
 Investigate the behavior of single phase ripple errors - sines, cosines (symmetric & antisymmetric), arbitrary sinusoids, with various amplitudes (in radians).
 "Smmall is of course << 1 raadian.
 Large is up to a radian or so ripple amplitude.
 Two different ripples show curious interractions.